nolimitcity/nolimit.js/README.md

 ### Publishing a new version

-Make sure that JSHint runs cleanly:
+Make sure that Eslint runs cleanly:

     npm run lint